 We are a state-wide initiative providing standards and inspections of sober homes that covers safety, cleanliness and the effectiveness of house programming.
 CCORR is also here to help people choose the level of care that will make their time at the sober living home successful when they are struggling to maintain their recovery.
 CCORR goes the extra mile to share every community's resources for counseling, interventions, and the community 12-step groups for recovery.
 Through a voluntary process, Certified sober livings provide CCORR unrestricted access to interview management, staff and residents to verify implementation of policies, procedures and protocols previously documented by the sober living house.
 Certification to the CCORR Standard ensures, for all stakeholders, provider compliance with measures demonstrated to enhance the quality of recovery support in a community-based, residential setting.Please click on the link below if you are the owner or manager of a sober living home and want to get started on the certification process.

-We recommend careful consideration of CCORR support levels before commencing your inspection process.
-One level is not better than another; rather it offers distinctly different support characteristics and intensity of service.
-The effort you invest to familiarize yourself with these options helps to ensure your selection of the support level that is most appropriate given the unique DNA of your home.
+We recommend careful consideration of CCORR standards before commencing your inspection process.
+One set of programming is not better than another; rather it offers distinctly different support characteristics and intensity of service.
+The effort you invest to familiarize yourself with you program helps to ensure your support fits and makes the unique DNA of your home, your home.

 CCORR standards for RECOVERY RESIDENCES

 There are 37 individual standards that form the CCORR Standard.
-Developed through consensus and drawing on vast experience accumulated by a broad spectrum of recovery housing providers, CCORR Quality Standards for Recovery Residences provide for safe, alcohol & drug free, dignified, peer-supportive environments designed to "promote consumer development of Recovery Capital".
+Developed through consensus and drawing on vast experience accumulated by a broad spectrum of recovery housing providers, CCORR Quality Standards for Sober Living Houses provide for safe, alcohol & drug free, dignified, peer-supportive environments designed to "promote house residents' development of Recovery Capital".
 We recommend careful consideration of CCORR standards before commencing your inspection process.
 The effort you invest in fielding these standards and describing their application to your house will lend itself to refining your mission and making your house better organized.

 WHY CCORR MATTERS TO YOU AS AN OWNER OR MANAGER